 Prior to this offering, there has been no public market for our shares.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
-Nevertheless, sales of our common stock in the public market price at such time and our ability to raise equity capital in the future.
+Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.

-Based on the number of shares outstanding as of , upon the completion of this offering, shares of our common stock will be outstanding.
+Based on the number of shares outstanding as of July 22, 2020, upon the completion of this offering, 62,669,373 shares of our common stock will be outstanding.
 Of the outstanding shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.
 All remaining shares of common stock held by existing stockholders immediately prior to the completion of this offering will be "restricted securities" as such term is defined in Rule 144.
 These restricted securities were issued and sold by us, or will be issued and sold by us, in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, summarized below.